NirajNair/Reproducible-Pitch/index.md

 Enter your weight and height in the text field and you can find your BMI index.

-The application is running [here](https://abinashiprakash.shinyapps.io/Reproducible_Pitch/).
+The application is running [here](https://nirajnair.shinyapps.io/shiny_app/).

-ui.R, and Server.R Code in my github repository.
+ui.R, and Server.R Code are in my github repository.
-You can find out [link](https://github.com/abinashi-prakash/Reproducible_Pitch).
+You can find out [here](https://github.com/NirajNair/Shiny-App).

+Codes for these slides are [here](https://github.com/NirajNair/Reproducible-Pitch)

 ---
 ## BMI calculator